Babri Masjid

 The mosque was located on a hill known as Ramkot ("Rama's fort").
-According to Hindus, Baqi destroyed a pre-existing temple of Rama at the site.
+According to Hindu nationalists, Baqi destroyed a pre-existing temple of Rama at the site.
 The existence of this temple is a matter of controversy.
-However, Archaeological Survey of India conducted an excavation of the disputed site on the orders of the Allahabad High Court.
-Various materials have been found during excavation which suggest the presence of a Hindu structure beneath.
-Also, The High Court noted that the Babri Masjid was not built on vacant land and the excavated underneath structure was not Islamic in nature.
+The Archaeological Survey of India conducted an excavation of the disputed site on the orders of the Allahabad High Court.
+The excavation period was short due to court time constraints, lasting only 15 days.
+The report of the excavation concluded that there were ruins of "a massive structure" beneath the ruins of the mosque which was "indicative of remains which are distinctive features found associated with the temples of north India", but found no evidence that the structure was specifically demolished for the construction of the Babri Masjid.
+The report received both praise and criticism, with some other archaeologists contesting the results of the report.

 Starting in the 19th century, there were several conflicts and court disputes between Hindus and Muslims over the mosque.
-In 1949, after India became independent, Hindu activists associated with the Hindu Mahasabha surreptitiously placed idols of Rama inside the mosque, after which the government locked the building to avoid further disputes.
+In 1949, idols of Rama and Sita were placed inside the mosque, after which the government locked the building to avoid further disputes.
 Court cases were filed by both Hindus and Muslims asking for access.

-On 6 December 1992, a large group of Hindu activists belonging to the Vishva Hindu Parishad and allied organisations demolished the mosque, triggering riots all over the Indian subcontinent, resulting in the death of around 2,000 people.
+On 6 December 1992, a large group of Hindu activists belonging to the Vishva Hindu Parishad and allied organisations demolished the mosque, triggering riots all over the Indian subcontinent, resulting in the death of around 2,000–3,000 people.